Developing for .NET 6 or Higher

 dotnet new SynNETApp -n TestApp

-5. Do preliminary builds and debugging in Visual Studio.
+5. Do preliminary builds, running, and debugging in Visual Studio.
 See step 5 in Basic development steps in Visual Studio above.
-(Alternatively, you can do much of this step with the .NET CLI.
-See Microsoft documentation on the .NET CLI for more information.)
+Alternatively, you can do some of these tasks with the .NET CLI (e.g., you can use “dotnet run” to run the built project).

 6. For the final, deployable build, use the “dotnet publish” command.
 See step 6 in Basic development steps in Visual Studio above.